Ajakelewis/SeniorDesign/README.md

 Team Blue
 ## What is this?

-This is project 2 for CIT 481.
-Using Github and Amazon Web Services to create and host a website, we now switch from on-demand EC2 instances to spot instances and incorporate monitoring.
+This is Project 2 for CIT 481.
+Using Github and Amazon Web Services (AWS) to create and host a website, we now switch from on-demand EC2 instances to spot instances and incorporate monitoring.

 ## Features